mongodb/specifications/source/unified-test-format/unified-test-format.rst

 Internal MongoClient
-  A MongoClient created specifically for use with internal test operations, such as inserting collection data before a test, configuring fail points during a test, or asserting collection data after a test.
+  A MongoClient created specifically for use with internal test operations, such as inserting collection data before a test, performing special assertions during a test, or asserting collection data after a test.

+Iterable
+  This term is used by various specifications as the return type for operations that return a sequence of items, which may be iterated.
+For example, the CRUD spec uses this as the return value for ``find`` and permit API flexibility rather than stipulate that a cursor object be returned directly.

 Schema Version